ethereum/go-ethereum/docs/_clef/Introduction.md

 Clef is a tool for **signing transactions and data** in a secure local environment. t is intended to become a more composable and secure replacement for Geth's built-in account management.
-Clef decouples key management from Geth itself, meaning it can be used as an idnependent, standalone key management and signing application, or it can be integrated into Geth.
+Clef decouples key management from Geth itself, meaning it can be used as an independent, standalone key management and signing application, or it can be integrated into Geth.
 This provides a more flexible modular tool compared to Geth's account manager.
 Clef can be used safely in situations where access to Ethereum is via a remote and/or untrusted node because signing happens locally, either manually or